marcdloeb/CAPP30239_FA22/final_project/README.md

 - data
   - This directory contains both the source data and cleaned data to be used to create my maps and charts.
 It contains the following subdirectories
   - chart_data
+    - This directory contains neighborhood level data on street addresses and race that will serve as the basis for charts
   - map_data
+    - This directory contains GeoJSONs for race by census tract, and street address points.
+This data will serve as the basis for maps
   - sources
     - This directory contains the raw data that is manipulated into chart_data and map_data
     - census_csvs